deer-hunt/ipsurv/docs/ipsurv-cmd/program_architecture_classes.md

 ## Survey-mode

-"IpSurv" have two Survey-mode.
+"ipsurv" have two Survey-mode.
 Those are "Survey IPs" and "Survey Self".

 | Survey-mode              | Filename        | Class      |
 |-------------------|------------------|-----------------|